Naman-ntc/CIFAR-10-Recognition/Linear_SVM/README.md

 ### Implementation
 It is an inherited class of Generalclassifier.
-The function InitializePars helps in changing the standard deviations and mean of softmax parameters.
+The function InitializePars helps in changing the standard deviations and mean of svm parameters.
 It performs gradient descent using rate decay over the svm loss.
 Decay rate can be manually set up.